New Flag Idea for a Democratic Iran

 All rights reserved.

-The tricolours of the flag will be;
+The Tricolours of the Flag

-Green expresses life and nature
+Green expresses life and nature.

-White expresses freedom and peace
+White expresses freedom and peace.

-Red expresses courage and bravery
+Red expresses courage and bravery.

 All rights reserved.